Totem pole: History

 Totem poles serve as important illustrations of family lineage and the cultural heritage of the Indigenous peoples in the islands and coastal areas of North America's Pacific Northwest, especially British Columbia, Canada, and coastal areas of Washington and southeastern Alaska in the United States.
 Families of traditional carvers come from the Haida, Tlingit, Tsimshian, Kwakwaka’wakw (Kwakiutl), Nuxalk (Bella Coola), and Nuu-chah-nulth (Nootka), among others.
 The poles are typically carved from the highly rot-resistant trunks of Thuja plicata trees (popularly known as giant cedar or western red cedar), which eventually decay in the moist, rainy climate of the coastal Pacific Northwest.
 Because of the region's climate and the nature of the materials used to make the poles, few examples carved before 1900 remain.
 Noteworthy examples, some dating as far back as 1880, include those at the Royal British Columbia Museum in Victoria, the Museum of Anthropology at UBC in Vancouver, the Canadian Museum of History in Gatineau, and the Totem Heritage Center in Ketchikan, Alaska.

 Totem poles are the largest, but not the only, objects that coastal Pacific Northwest natives use to depict spiritual reverence, family legends, sacred beings and culturally important animals, people, or historical events.
 The freestanding poles seen by the region's first European explorers were likely preceded by a long history of decorative carving.
 Stylistic features of these poles were borrowed from earlier, smaller prototypes, or from the interior support posts of house beams.

 Although 18th-century accounts of European explorers traveling along the coast indicate that decorated interior and exterior house posts existed prior to 1800, the posts were smaller and fewer in number than in subsequent decades.
 Prior to the 19th century, the lack of efficient carving tools, along with sufficient wealth and leisure time to devote to the craft, delayed the development of elaborately carved, freestanding poles.
 Before iron and steel arrived in the area, artists used tools made of stone, shells, or beaver teeth for carving.
 The process was slow and laborious; axes were unknown.
-By the late eighteenth century, the use of metal cutting tools enabled more complex carvings and increased production of totem poles.
-The tall monumental poles appearing in front of homes in coastal villages probably did not appear until after the beginning of the nineteenth century.
+By the late 18th century, the use of metal cutting tools enabled more complex carvings and increased production of totem poles.
+The tall monumental poles appearing in front of homes in coastal villages probably did not appear until after the beginning of the 19th century.

 Eddie Malin has proposed that totem poles progressed from house posts, funerary containers, and memorial markers into symbols of clan and family wealth and prestige.
 He argues that the Haida people of the islands of Haida Gwaii originated carving of the poles, and that the practice spread outward to the Tsimshian and Tlingit, and then down the coast to the Indigenous people of British Columbia and northern Washington.
 Malin's theory is supported by the photographic documentation of the Pacific Northwest coast's cultural history and the more sophisticated designs of the Haida poles.